 Legislative measures aim to solve problems as defined by members of Congress.
 Once a bill passes both Chambers, the President will either sign the bill into law or veto it.
 If passed, the new law — or act — is codified in the United States Code (U.S.C).

-Once codified, federal agencies create rules and regulations — published in the Federal Register (FR) — to implement the laws passed by Congress.
-Regulatory agencies act with broad discretionary authority and within parameters set by Congress and the Constitution.
+Once codified, federal agencies create rules and regulations — published in the Federal Register (FR) — to carry out the laws passed by Congress.
+Regulatory agencies act with broad discretionary authority and within limits set by Congress and the Constitution.

 LEGISLATION TO WATCH